 Step 11 - Positioning the New Motor

 Place the fan motor into the shroud.
 Secure the shroud with the nuts.
 Locate the hole at the center of the fan and slide the motor into it.
-Secure the motor by turning the nuts counterclockwise.
+Secure the motor by tightening the nuts.

 Step 12 - Positioning the Assembly